By using this site, you agree to the Privacy Policy and Terms of Use.

 Artificial colours

-Dogs don’t care what colour their food is.
-Artificial colours like Sunset Yellow, Tartrazine, and Brilliant Blue are sometimes added to make food look more appealing to the human buying it.
-These additives have been linked to behavioural issues and allergic reactions in some dogs.
-They’re unnecessary and potentially harmful.
+Dogs don’t care what color their food is.
+Artificial colors like Sunset Yellow, Tartrazine, and Brilliant Blue are sometimes added to make the food more appealing to the person purchasing it.

 Unnamed meat derivatives